How Cognitive Science Supports Cognitive Therapy for PTSD: Transforming Trauma Memories

 Innovative Applications of Cognitive Science in Trauma Therapy

-This article is authored by a CBT Therapist | Digital Consultant in Psychological Intervention affiliated with CBT Therapix.
-All content is based on current evidence and best practices in cognitive science and trauma therapy.
+The author of this article is a CBT Therapist and Digital Consultant in Psychological Intervention associated with CBT Therapix.
+The information is based on the most recent evidence and best practices available in cognitive science and trauma therapy.

 Published on: 16/12/2024.
 All rights reserved.